 Ahmina Maxey is GAIA’s U.S. and Canada Regional Coordinator.
 Prior to this she was the Community Outreach Coordinator of the Zero Waste Detroit coalition where she successfully advocated for curbside recycling and materials recovery, and organized to close down the Detroit incinerator, one of the largest waste burners in the U.S. Ahmina was also Associate Director at the East Michigan Environmental Action Council (EMEAC).

-Anne Larracas is GAIA’s Asia Pacific Associate Director.
-She first joined GAIA in 2006.
-Prior to this, Anne used to work on biodiversity and conservation issues, and also as an elementary teacher for street children.
+Anne Larracas is GAIA’s Asia Pacific Managing Director and first joined GAIA in 2006.
+Anne has worked as an environmental educator, organizer and campaigner for the last 18 years.
+Before joining GAIA, Anne worked on biodiversity and conservation issues, and also as an elementary teacher for street children.
 Anne is based in GAIA’s office in Quezon City, Philippines.

 Antonia Bruno is a Communications and Network Development Coordinator at GAIA.
 Prior to this she worked with the Citizen Engagement Lab, the Story of Stuff Project, and Democracy Matters.
 She is the co-author of a children’s book series about taking action on climate change, Josie Goes Green.
 Antonia is based in GAIA’s Berkeley office.

 Brian Feraru is the Admin and Special Projects Coordinator for the U.S. region.
 He has been working for eight years in the non-profit sector, most recently for Californians for Justice and Clean Water Action.
 He holds degrees in Psychology and Environmental Studies.

 Brieshen McKee is the Finance Manager for GAIA’s U.S. office.
 She has a background in finance, administration and HR, and has worked with various Bay Area nonprofits in this capacity.
 Brieshen has an MBA with an emphasis in sustainable business.